-The national government is considering privatising other infrastructure using concession schemes, such as water facilities, stadiums and hydropower plants.
+The national government is considering privatising other infrastructure using concession schemes, such as water facilities, so-called MICE facilities (ie, facilities for Meetings, Incentives, Conferences and Entertainment), stadiums/indoor sports facilities and hydropower plants.

 The PFI Act provides the procedural requirements that the public sector must follow to initiate a PFI project and the substantive rights and obligations granted to a private sector company under the PFI regime.
 However, the PFI Act itself does not legalise the operating and maintaining of public infrastructure by the private sector; this needs to be legalised by separate legislation.
 Accordingly, a concession scheme will not be available unless appropriate legislation has been enacted for the relevant public infrastructure.
 To date, such legislation has generally not been passed in respect of toll roads.

-In addition to the general PFI/PPP regimes under the PFI Act, the Port and Harbour Act (Act No 218 of 1950, as amended) provides for a PPP regime applicable to specific public property.
+In addition to the general PFI/PPP regimes under the PFI Act, the Port and Harbour Act (Act No 218 of 1950, as amended) and the Urban Park Act (Act No 79 of 1956, as amended) each provides for a PPP regime applicable to specific public property.

-The Japanese project finance market has some unique characteristics.
-Understanding these characteristics will help in procuring project finance in Japan.
+The Japanese project finance market has some unique characteristics; understanding these characteristics will help in procuring project finance in Japan.
 Perhaps the most unique characteristic is that the structuring of project finance in Japan is largely influenced by asset finance – real estate finance in particular.
-That tendency is stronger in renewable projects, which have boomed since the feed-in tariff was introduced in Japan in 2012.
-The "bankruptcy remoteness" requirement for a project company and tokumei kumiai (TK) investments in project finance are both concepts imported from real estate finance practice.
+That tendency is stronger in solar and onshore wind renewable energy projects, which have boomed since the feed-in tariff (FIT) was introduced in Japan in 2012.
+The “bankruptcy remoteness” of a project company and tokumei kumiai (TK) investments in project finance are both concepts imported from real estate finance practice.

 An ISH is considered independent from the project sponsor if all equity interests in the ISH are held by an independent accounting firm and if the corporate officer positions of the ISH are all assumed by accountants who are independent of the project sponsor.
 Usually, an ISH is incorporated with nominal funding, such as JPY100,000.
 Furthermore, GKs, ISHs and their respective officers need to deliver to project finance lenders a “non-petition letter” undertaking not to file in any insolvency proceeding with respect to the project company.
 By doing so, project finance lenders seek to make the project company as remote as possible from legal insolvency proceedings.